 Madeleine McCann’s parents lose court case against Portugal detective

-Gerry and Kate McCann brought case over book, documentary and newspaper interview by Gonçalo Amaral
+Gerry and Kate McCann brought case over book, documentary and newspaper interview by Gonçalo Amaral, who suggested they were responsible for daughter’s disappearance

+Madeleine McCann case to be closed by London police after 11 years

 Madeleine McCann’s parents have lost a court battle over a former Portuguese detective’s suggestions that they were responsible for their daughter’s disappearance.

-Gerry and Kate McCann brought a case in the European Court of Human Rights over a book, documentary and newspaper interview by Gonçalo Amaral.
+Gerry and Kate McCann brought a case to the European Court of Human Rights (ECHR) over a book, documentary and newspaper interview by Gonçalo Amaral.

 Mr Amaral, who worked on the investigation into Madeleine’s disappearance in 2007, suggested in his book Truth of the Lie that the youngster’s parents had been involved.

-Madeleine’s parents alleged his statements damaged their reputation and breached their rights to respect for their private life and to be presumed innocent.
+Madeleine’s parents alleged his statements damaged their reputation and breached their rights to both respect for their private life and to be presumed innocent.

-The couple’s complaint also said Portugal’s supreme court had failed to allow them proper redress over alleged libel by Mr Amaral, after judges threw out their claim in 2017.
+The couple’s complaint also said Portugal’s supreme court had failed to allow them proper redress over alleged libel by Mr Amaral after judges threw out their claim in 2017.

+The ECHR on Tuesday ruled there had been no violation of Article 8 – the right to respect for private and family life – of the European Convention on Human Rights.

+The court found the couple’s reputation had been damaged by the fact they were made official suspects in the case for a short time, rather than by Mr Amaral’s comments.

 Madeleine, then aged three, went missing from her family’s holiday apartment in Praia da Luz on 3 May 2007 as her parents dined at a nearby restaurant.